About IAHS

 Next steps

-Using the frameworks of Ali et al. (2021) and Wong et al. (2020), IAHS will also be working to adopt a code of ethics and code of conduct for the organization, its leadership, conference behavior and to update, where necessary, codes of conduct for behavior for reviewers of the IAHS Hydrological Sciences Journal and PIAHS series, and reward systems in the organization.
+Using the frameworks of Ali et al. (2021) and Wong et al. (2020), IAHS will also be working to adopt a code of ethics and code of conduct for the organization, its leadership, conference behaviour and to update, where necessary, codes of conduct for behaviour for reviewers of the IAHS Hydrological Sciences Journal and PIAHS series, and reward systems in the organization.

 IAHS has convened a Task Force on EDI that will initially (1) understand which groups are underrepresented and in what ways (e.g., membership, leadership positions), (2) understand and include the EDI concerns of the full membership body through diverse representation on the Task Force and solicitation outside the Task Force, if needed, and (3) develop an action plan to present to the IAHS Bureau for approval.
 The Task Force should also consider, in consultation with the HSJ and PIAHS editors, an inclusive and equitable publishing approach for local collaborators in developing countries and a strong commitment to request reviews and cite work from those in developing countries and underrepresented groups.